mnasrimedamine211/star-wars/README.md

 - Set up unit tests using Jasmine.

 ## Installation
-- Clone the repository to your local machine using `git clone` then `cd star-wars`.
+- Clone the repository to your local machine using `git clone`.
-- Navigate to the project directory and run `npm install` or `npm i --legacy-peer-deps` or `npm install--force` to install all dependencies.
+- Navigate to the project directory `cd star-wars` and run `npm install` or `npm i --legacy-peer-deps` or `npm install--force` to install all dependencies.

 ## Usage